5 Best Pocket Chainsaws 2023 – Reviews & Buying Guide

 This chain features self-cleaning teeth that help reduce instances of binding.
 But they’ll still get dull over time.
 Thankfully, they can be sharpened again very simply using a regular ⅛-inch round chainsaw sharpener.

-One of the biggest draws of a pocket chainsaw is the portability.
+One of the biggest draws of a hand chain saw is the portability.
 At just 5 ounces in weight, this one is definitely portable and easy to pack.
 It’s only five inches by four inches when folded into the pouch, so you can stuff it just about anywhere.

 We did notice that some of the links occasionally jam together.
 It only happened to us once, but they were quite difficult to get separated again.
 Still, for the price, we think the SUMPRI Pocket Chainsaw is the best value.